What is Soil?

 We can also understand soil in terms of its function.
 Here the picture gets more complicated as these functions can be subjective and reflect local circumstances.
 However the four critical soil functions are widely understood as follows.

 One could add to this list soil’s role as a recycler of raw materials, as a provider of construction materials, a source of pharmaceuticals and genetic resources and the foundations a ‘store’ for our cultural heritage.

-Increasingly we are starting to understand our soils in terms of the way they are changing – in particular the evidence of their decline and the effect this is having on their ability to carry out the functions listed above, and the wider economic and environmental impact.
+Increasingly we are starting to understand our soils in terms of how they are changing – in particular the evidence of their decline and the effect this is having on their ability to carry out the functions listed above, and the wider economic and environmental impact.

 There is a variety of sources that demonstrate this – at local, national and international level.
 These statistics might point to fertility loss, declining carbon stocks, contamination, diffuse pollution entering groundwater, the condition of our peatlands or the financial costs to society

-Taken in isolation, however none of these figures gives an accurate picture of any given soil’s condition.
-Unlike air or water, it is not always appropriate to think in terms of good soil or bad soil because circumstances (climate, geography) as well as function all need to be taken into account.
+Taken in isolation, none of these figures gives an accurate picture of any given soil’s condition.
+Unlike air or water, it is not always appropriate to think in terms of good soil or bad soil because circumstances such as climate and geography, as well as function all need to be taken into account.

 This raises the issue of soil quality vs soil health – a distinction that continues to divide soil specialists across the spectrum.
 Again, the distinction can be subjective,